 In the coming decades, global energy demand is expected to rise dramatically, nearly doubling in the first half of this century, primarily in response to the growing global population and increasing standards of living.
 At the same time, greenhouse gas (GHG) emissions from the global energy system must be drastically reduced in order to avoid the worst effects of climate change.
 Addressing this dual challenge requires simultaneous action on multiple technology and policy fronts—and a broad, sustained collaboration across the entire stakeholder spectrum including academia, industry, government, and the philanthropic and NGO communities.

 Recognizing this, the MIT Energy Initiative (MITEI) has developed the Low-Carbon Energy Centers, which employ a uniquely inclusive model for partnerships across sectors to develop deployable solutions that can move the needle on meeting future energy needs while simultaneously addressing climate change.
-Each Center aims to advance research on solutions in a specific technology area: solar energy; energy storage; materials for energy and extreme environments; carbon capture, utilization, and storage; and nuclear fission—with additional Centers for nuclear fusion, energy bioscience, and the electric grid to be developed in the future.
+Each Center aims to advance research on solutions in a specific technology area: carbon capture, utilization, and storage; electric power systems; energy bioscience; energy storage; materials for energy and extreme environments; advanced nuclear energy systems; nuclear fusion; and solar energy.
 The purpose of the Centers is:

 To convene and facilitate close collaboration among Center members: a diverse set of global businesses, government entities, and organizations that are united by a common desire to advance a particular low-carbon energy technology pathway.